-If you want to plan for the future and that plan includes arranging for funeral services in advance of need, we are here to help.
+If you want to plan and that plan includes arranging for funeral services in advance of need, we are here to help.
 We are pleased to offer numerous pre-arrangement (in advance of need) funeral options.

 Many people plan for life events such as weddings and vacations well in advance, but many people do not plan for something that is certain to happen, their funeral.
 While most people do not want to think about their own mortality, the time to pre-plan your funeral is now.
 The primary advantages of pre-arranging your funeral is to relieve the burden on your loved ones in an already emotional time, and to ensure your funeral is carried out according to your wishes, eliminating the task of second-guessing what you would have wanted.
 Taking the time now to arrange your funeral is one less thing your loved ones will need to worry about once you’ve passed.
 Pre-planning and pre-paying your funeral is one of the most thoughtful gifts you can give to your family.